 - Don’t rush in too soon.
-Be there, and let your student know that you’re there for advice or just to listen, but let her take the lead.
+Be there, and let your student know that you’re there for advice or just to listen, but let them take the lead.

 - If you’ve set up a “call home” routine, now may be the time to break the routine a bit.
 Call a bit more (just a bit) to check in.

 - Don’t take it personally if your student doesn’t want your help or advice.
-This may be part of his growing independence.
-Be proud of his desire to deal with this issue himself.
+This may be part of their growing independence.
+Be proud of your student’s desire to deal with this issue on their own.

-- Encourage her to rest, eat well, wash her hands, drink fluids, and be sensitive about spreading her germs to others.
+- Encourage your student to rest, eat well, wash their hands, drink fluids, and be sensitive about spreading germs to others.

 - Send a get-well or thinking-of-you card.

 - Send a “health” kit or comfort kit – soup, tea, cold medication, thermometer, tissues, hand sanitizer, crackers, comfort items.